Support and Advice relating to Coronavirus (COVID-19)

 How Perennial can support you

 Perennial’s help and support is free and confidential and during this difficult period we are here to help you access the statutory services and assistance you need.
-We will all need different types of advice and help so please call us in confidence on 0800 093 8543 or complete the contact form on the contact tab (see above) and we will get back to you.
-Our office hours are Monday to Friday, 9am to 5pm.
+We will all need different types of advice and help so please call us in confidence on 0800 093 8543 or complete the contact form and we will get back to you.
+Our office hours are Monday and Wednesday 10am – 5pm and Tuesday, Thursday and Friday 9am – 5pm.

 Worried about your finances?